ia-eknorr/ignition-sync-operator/README.md

 > **stok·er** /ˈstōkər/ — *a person who tends the fire in a furnace, feeding it fuel to keep it burning.*

 Stoker tends your Ignition gateways, continuously feeding them configuration from Git to keep them running in the desired state.
-Named in the tradition of the Ignition community's fire-themed tools — alongside [Kindling](https://github.com/nicklmiller/Kindling), [Flint](https://github.com/mussoninern/flern-ignern), and [Embr Charts](https://embr-charts.nitride.pub/).

 ## Features